OkomoJacob/GIS_MOOCs/1.ESRI/1.Basics of JavaScript Web Apps/README.md

 - [Esri Map Properties](https://developers.arcgis.com/javascript/latest/api-reference/esri-Map.html)
 - [Basemaps](https://developers.arcgis.com/javascript/latest/api-reference/esri-Map.html#basemap)
 - [Explore Code Live on Sandbox](https://developers.arcgis.com/javascript/latest/sample-code/sandbox/?sample=intro-mapview)
-### Exercise: Modify an existing web map app
+### Challenge: Modify an existing web map app
-You work as a technical professional for a large auto parts company based out of Sandusky, Ohio.
-Your supervisor has an idea for upgrading the corporate web app to include a map that geographically displays the company's distributor locations.
-You have been tasked with putting together a quick web mapping app prototype.
-The prototype will display a map centered on the location of the company headquarters.
+Assume you work as a webGIS professional for a large auto parts company based in Nairobi, Kenya.
+Your supervisor has an idea for upgrading the corporate web app to include a map that geographically displays the company's distributor locations within a specific area.
+You have been tasked with putting together a quick web mapping app prototype for a client.
+The prototype will display a map centered on the location of the company HQs in Nairobi_Ke.
 To build the prototype, you will use HTML, CSS, and JavaScript referencing the ArcGIS API for JavaScript.
+- Go ahead and give it a try

 ### Results
 - Upon modifying the codes to get started with the ArcGIS Javascript API, you sould get sample outpits like the ones appended below.